Scouts Aotearoa: Cook Islands Boy Scout Association

 The Cook Islands Boy Scout Association comes under the administration of Scouting New Zealand, continuing the arrangement from before the Cook Islands became a self-governing dependency of New Zealand, as does Scouting in Niue and Scouting in Tokelau.

 Scouting and Guiding on Niue

 The emblem of Scouting on Niue features a palm tree.

 Scouting and Guiding on Niue comes under the administration of Scouting New Zealand, continuing the arrangement from before Niue became a self-governing dependency of New Zealand.

+Scouting and Guiding on Tokelau

+Scouting in Tokelau comes under the administration of Scouting New Zealand, continuing the arrangement from before the Tokelau became a self-governing dependency of New Zealand.

+The emblem of Scouting in Tokelau features a palm tree.